-With more than 15,000 Americans on the waitlist for a liver transplant — and only about 5,000 deceased-donor livers available for transplant — living liver donation offers many benefits.
+With more than 11,000 Americans on the waiting list for a liver transplant — and only about 5,000 deceased-donor livers available for transplant — living-liver donation offers many benefits.

 For those thinking about donating a portion of their liver, UPMC's living-donor liver transplant team works together to make the process run smoothly.

 We recognize how hard the decision to donate an organ can be.
 Our liver transplant team will serve as your support system each step of the way.

 We'll help you prepare and educate you about: